-Criterion new GUIDANCE 1.1 This concerns management documents relating to environmental, social and legal issues that are relevant to compliance with RSPO Criteria.
-Management documents comprise the results of FPIC processes, SEIAs, Human Rights Policies including policy on protection of HRDs/whistleblowers, social programmes avoiding or mitigating negative social impact, social programmes advancing livelihoods, figures of gender distribution within all workers categorised by management, administrative staff and workers (both permanent casual workers, piece rate workers), partnership programmes for Independent Smallholders, education and health in the communities.
-The auditors will comment on the adequacy of each of the documents listed in the public summary of the assessment report.
-Examples of commercially confidential information include financial data such as costs and income, and details relating to customers and/or suppliers.
+Principle 1: Behave ethically and transparently CRITERION GUIDANCE 1.1 The following documents should be available at the unit of certification (but not necessarily limited to) upon request: a) Documents required for all unit of certification: • Land titles/user rights (Criterion 4.4) • Occupational health and safety plans (Criterion 3.6) • Plans and impact assessments relating to environmental and social impacts (Criterion 3.4) • HCV documentation (Criterion 7.12) • Pollution prevention and reduction plans (Criterion 7.10) • Details of complaints and grievances (Criterion 4.2) • Continuous improvement plans (Criterion 3.2) • Public summary of certification assessment report • Human Rights Policy (Criterion 4.1) • Summary report of contributions to community development (criterion 4.3) b) Other documents where applicable: • Report on the progress of the smallholders support programme (criterion 5.2.5) • Procedure for negotiation on compensation (Criterion 4.6) • Results of FPIC processes (criterion 4.4 and 4.5) • HCS documentation (Criterion 7.12) Examples of commercially confidential information include financial data such as costs and income, and details relating to customers and/or suppliers.
 Data that affects personal privacy should also be confidential.
 Ongoing disputes (within or outside of a legal mechanism) can be considered as confidential information where disclosure could result in potential negative outcomes for all parties involved.
 However, affected stakeholders and those seeking resolution to conflict should have access to relevant information.
 Examples of information where disclosure could result in potential negative environmental or social outcomes include information on sites of rare species where disclosure could increase the risk of hunting or capture for trade, or sacred sites which a community wishes to maintain as private.
 The unit of certification should ensure that sufficient objective evidence exists to demonstrate that the level of measuring and monitoring of the management plan, and information, is appropriate and made available.
-For 1.1.5: Applicable data privacy laws should be considered in the gathering, storage, use and distribution and publication of personal information.
-The following documents should be available at the unit of certification (but not necessarily limited to) upon request: • Land titles/user rights (Criterion 4.4) • Occupational health and safety plans (Criterion 3.6)
+For Indicator 1.1.5: Applicable data privacy laws should be considered in the gathering, storage, use and distribution and publication of personal information.
+1.2 All levels of the operations will include contractors (e.g. those involved in security).
+The policy should include as a minimum: • A respect for fair conduct of business • A prohibition of all forms of corruption, bribery and fraudulent use of funds and resources • A proper disclosure of information in accordance with applicable regulations and accepted industry practices The policy should be set within the framework of the UN Convention Against Corruption, in particular Article 12.